Pipe Relining Vs. Replacement

 How Does Pipe Relining Work?

-Despite being available for a few decades now, pipe relining is still a relatively unheard of plumbing method.
+Despite being available for a few decades now, sewer pipe relining is still a relatively unheard of plumbing method for pipe repair.
 Drainage excavation requires a team of plumbers to dig up your yard to locate the damaged pipe and replace it.
 Pipe relining, however, is a no-dig method for pipe repair.
 Only a small entry hole is required to access your pipes by a pipe relining specialist.

 Pipe relining is a more cost-effective method to repair broken pipes from the inside out.
-A resin-covered tube is inserted into the damaged pipe and inflated.
-When the inflated tube is flush with the pipe walls the resin adheres to it.
+An epoxy resin-covered tube is inserted into the damaged pipe and inflated.
+When the inflated tube is flush with the pipe walls, the resin adheres to it.
 This forms a hard protective coat inside the damaged area of the pipe and seals it.
 Your pipes are just about brand new!

-Before inserting the inflatable tube, the pipe must be cleaned out.
+Before inserting the inflatable tube for pipe relining, the pipe must be cleaned out.
 Your plumber might use an electric drain cleaner or a hydro jet for this step.
 CCTV drain cameras are used to inspect the pipes to ensure they are ready for pipe relining.
 With the tube inside and inflated, the resin must be left to cure.
-When the resin is cured, it has hardened and formed a seal on the inside of the pipe
+When the resin is cured, it has hardened and formed a seal on the inside of the pipe.

 Is Pipe Relining Worth It?

 Only a small access point must be dug, meaning pipe relining is far less disruptive to your garden and landscape.
 It’s also an especially useful preventative method.
-Homes with old pipes can have relining done before major structural issues occur.
-To top it off, pipe relining can last between 20-50 years depending on the material!
+Homes with old pipes can have pipe relining done before major structural issues occur.
+To top it off, the life expectancy of pipe relining is between 20-50 years depending on the material!

 If pipe relining is so good, why do we still offer drainage excavation then?
-For all its benefits, pipe relining won’t work in all scenarios, and so excavation is still required from time to time.
+For all its benefits, pipe relining won’t work in all scenarios, and so pipe replacement by excavation is still required from time to time.

 The next time you need to discuss pipe relining vs. replacement, contact Metropolitan.